 There are a few ways that the gambler’s fallacy can affect your playing decisions and bet-sizing decisions.

 Imagine this: You've been dealt a series of subpar, unplayable hands, and your chips are slowly dwindling.
 The Gambler's Fallacy might pop into your head like an uninvited guest, telling you that a winning hand is just around the corner after such a nasty streak.
-This can lead you to make a classic rookie mistake - playing a hand you ordinarily fold.
+This can lead you to make a classic rookie mistake - a gambler's fallacy example would be playing a hand you’d ordinarily fold, believing a win is ‘due.
 You might think, "I'm due to win, so I’ll take my chances with this subpar hand."
 But remember, each hand is a fresh start, and the cards don't carry any memory of your previous hands.
 It’s important not to deviate from proper strategy just because your mind is filled with fallacious thoughts.

 Now, let’s take the opposite side of the coin.
 Pretend you have been on a hot streak and have won hand after hand.
 If the gambler’s fallacy comes into play, you’ll likely get concerned that a big loser is on the way!
 You might think, “I've been winning a lot, so it's time for my luck to run out."
 This can lead you to tighten up to prevent a loss which is not good for your long-term profitability.
 Proper value betting is where most of your profit comes from, so do not miss out on an opportunity just because your mind tells you something strange!